IFLY tips Singapore

 Downstairs is high-end shopping mall where you can even make a gondola ride.
 There’s also a casino, which opens 24/7.

-Via MRT station Bugis you can go to Arab Street.
-Take exit B, go straight, cross the street and go the next right, that’s Arab Street.
-It’s the old centre of the Arabs who brought trade and the Muslim religion to Singapore.
+Arab Street is the old centre of the Arabs who brought trade and the Muslim religion to Singapore.
 You will see the famous Sultan Mosque here, which you can visit for free if you take of your shoes.
 The many shops in the streets around Arab Street are well known for the beautiful fabrics.
 Many shops sell perfumes and incense oils as well.
 And the shops with traditional Malay cuisine are a recommendation as well.
+At night there are many nice restaurants and small bars where you can get a drink or smoke a shisha.

 MacRitchie Reservoir (½ day)